AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration.md

 {
   exportOptions?: ExportOptionsEditor[];
   /**
  * Decides whether the multiple pages can be exported
  * @default true
  */
   multiPage?: boolean;
   /**
-   * Specify the list of filetypes that the user can download.
+ * Specify the list of file types that the user can download.
  * This can be used to limit the download options as per file types for end users.
  * This limitation is applied to both native download and custom download scenarios.
  */
   allowedFileTypes?: FileType[];
   /**
  * Value between 0 and 1 to control the quality of the image.
  * Currently, only supported for ImageFileType.JPEG when exporting.
  * @minimum 0
  * @maximum 1
  */
   imageQuality?: number;
 }
 ```